-If you are experiencing foot pain, be sure to see the right foot care provider to properly evaluate, diagnose, and treat your condition.
 There are several types of specialists, each with their own particular perspective on foot care.
 These include podiatrists, orthopedists, pedorthists, physical therapists and chiropractors.
-Here’s a guide on who to see for foot pain.
-Learn which practitioner to see for your foot issues.
+This guide will help you understand the differences between them and help you narrow the search on who to see for foot pain.

 There is a range of quality care within any profession.
 Choose carefully and ask around for personal recommendations.
 For insole and orthotic issues, some of the best foot care practitioners may not be doctors.
 Let’s take a closer look at each of these foot care providers:

 A certified Doctor of Podiatric Medicine (DPM) can perform surgery on the feet and ankles.
 Conditions that start and end in the foot are addressed by a Podiatrist.
-Many podiatrists prescribe custom orthotics, though few manufacture them themselves.
+While many podiatrists prescribe custom orthotics, few manufacture them themselves.
 Usually they cast or scan your feet and have the orthotics made by an outside lab.

-Orthopedic surgeons attend medical school for 4 years.
-They then practice in an orthopedic surgical residency program that may last 5 or 6 years.
-This is followed by another year or two in the sub-specialty of their choice – in this case, surgery of the foot and ankle.
+Orthopedic surgeons attend medical school for 4 years before practicing in an orthopedic surgical residency program that may last 5 or 6 years, which is followed by another year or two in the sub-specialty of their choice – in this case, surgery of the foot and ankle.
 As an M.D. the orthopedist has a much broader education and more comprehensive approach to whole body health.

-An If you have a congenital or functional problem that involves your hips, knees or lower back, an orthopedic surgeon will be your go-to professional.
-They will be better equipped to handle more complex issues related to foot pain caused by an injury to the bones, tendons, or muscles in your foot or bone abnormalities from other causes.
+If you have a congenital or functional problem involving your hips, knees or lower back, an orthopedic surgeon will be your go-to professional.
+They are better equipped to handle more complex issues related to foot pain caused by an injury to the bones, tendons, or muscles in your foot or bone abnormalities from other causes.

 As the two most common foot care providers, podiatrists and orthopedists are often confused with one another.
-This makes sense, as many of the treatment options they provide overlap with each other.
-The key difference between a podiatrist and orthopedist is that orthopedists are M.D.s with comprehensive medical training, while Podiatrists are trained only on foot and ankle related problems.
+This is understandable, as many of the treatment options they provide overlap.
+The key difference of a podiatrist vs an orthopedist is that orthopedists are M.D.s with comprehensive medical training, while podiatrists are trained only on foot and ankle related problems.

-If you have had foot surgery, your PT can work with you to rehabilitate the muscles and tendons as you heal.
-Your PT can also address foot pain caused by an irregular gait using a combination of stabilizing and flexibility exercises over a series of visits.
+If you have had foot surgery, your physical therapist can work with you to rehabilitate the muscles and tendons as you heal.
+Your physical therapist can also address foot pain caused by an irregular gait using a combination of stabilizing and flexibility exercises over a series of visits.

 If you are experiencing foot, ankle, or knee pain due to bones or joints that are out of alignment, a visit to the chiropractor can be helpful.
-Before making any kind of adjustment, your chiropractor will examine the bones and ligaments of your foot and ankle to be sure you are not suffering from a break, tear, or sprain.
-These are Injuries that do not respond well to chiropractic treatment.
+Before making any kind of adjustment, your chiropractor will examine the bones and ligaments of your foot and ankle to be sure you are not suffering from a break, tear, or sprain as these injuries do not respond well to chiropractic treatment.

 Some chiropractors sell insoles, and some take impressions for custom orthotics.
 Be wary of practitioners with little training who send out for custom orthotic fabrication.
 All custom orthotics are not created equal.
 It is easy to spend hundreds of dollars trying to get quality from someone who lacks the required knowledge and experience.

-We hope this guide on who to see for foot pain has been helpful.
-Ultimately, the best course of action for most serious foot issues would be to visit a qualified podiatrist or orthopedist first.
-These foot care providers can provide you with a proper diagnosis and may recommend that you see other care providers.
+Ultimately, the best course of action for most serious foot issues is to visit a qualified podiatrist or orthopedist first.
+These foot care providers can give you a proper diagnosis and may recommend other care providers.
 If your problem is easily fixed with mechanical, non-surgical therapy, a pedorthist may be your best choice.